 - Cardiovascular disease.
 Several large population studies, including one in the online journal PLOS ONE in 2015, have linked PPI use to increased risk of heart attacks and cardiovascular mortality, after controlling for a host of factors (this was not true of H-2 blockers).
 Previous research has been inconsistent about this risk, perhaps because of differences in the overall health of the study populations.
 It’s theorized that PPIs may cause cardiovascular harm by impairing the activity of nitric oxide, which signals blood vessels to relax; by accelerating the aging of cells lining blood vessels; or by causing an electrolyte imbalance in the blood, which could lead to abnormal heart rhythms.

 - Dementia.
-A large German study in JAMA Neurology in April found that people over 75 who took PPIs regularly over an 18-month period were more likely to develop dementia than those who never took the drugs.
+A large German study in JAMA Neurology in 2016 found that people over 75 who took PPIs regularly over an 18-month period were more likely to develop dementia than those who never took the drugs.
 Occasional PPI use was associated with a smaller increase in risk.
 The researchers suggested that PPIs may increase the risk of dementia by interfering with vitamin B12 absorption and by interacting with enzymes in the brain that can increase beta amyloid levels.
+In contrast, in a study posted online in Gastroenterology in July 2017, Harvard researchers analyzed data from the Nurses Health Study II and found no "convincing association" between PPI use and cognitive function.
+"Our data do not support the suggestion that PPI use increases dementia risk," they wrote.
+And in 2018, a large population study of Danish twins also found that long-term use of PPIs was not associated with increased risk of cognitive decline.

 - Lung infections.
 Several studies have found that PPI use, especially in the elderly and hospitalized patients, is associated with a higher risk for pneumonia, possibly because the drugs create a more hospitable environment in the upper gastrointestinal tract, allowing pathogens to survive and then travel into the lungs.